Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: The benchmark

-\item[File 2] contains the list of true primitives.
-For each primitive, a list of indices is provided; each index corresponds to a point in File 1, with respect to the ordering there introduced.
+\item[$PCi\_primitives$] contains the list of true primitives.
+For each primitive, a list of indices is provided; each index corresponds to a point in ``$PCi$", with respect to the ordering there introduced.
 For example,

-means that the sixth primitive contains points number 4, 9, 184, 185, 186, 187, 188, 189, 190, 191 and 192 (where the ordering is the one in the corresponding ``File 1").
+means that the sixth primitive contains points number 4, 9, 184, 185, 186, 187, 188, 189, 190, 191 and 192 (where the ordering is the one in the corresponding ``$PCi$").

-\item[File 3] provides, for each primitive in ``File 2" corresponding to a plane, a cylinder, a cone, a sphere or a torus, its parametric representation.
+\item[$PCi\_parametric$] provides, for each primitive in ``$PCi\_primitives$" corresponding to a plane, a cylinder, a cone, a sphere or a torus, its parametric representation.
 To give an example,

 where \textbf{v} is the vector that contains the parameters of the parametric representation (see \ref{sec:param_rep} for further details on the considered ordering).